-At first glance, consumer Dropbox tools are convenient and easy-to-use, allowing users to share video, music, and private content with family and friends within minutes.
+At first glance, consumer Dropbox, Inc., tools are convenient and easy-to-use, allowing users to share video, music, and private content with family and friends within minutes.
 It’s no wonder individuals bring these seemingly harmless tools into the workplace.
 However, consequences arise when these tools are inadvertently used to circumvent corporate security and policies.

 Security and Compliance

 Companies are exposing themselves to unnecessary financial and legal threats by unknowingly allowing consumer Dropbox, Inc., type tools onto the corporate network.

 Many customers do not understand that software itself does not undergo testing for regulations, but that the company must be tested for compliance.
 While the software alone cannot ensure a company will meet internal controls and stipulations required by law, storing data using these consumer applications can often ensure that the company will not pass its test.

 When uploading a file to a consumer Dropbox, surprisingly there is an absence of virus and malware protection.
 Skeptical of such statements posted by the user community, we attempted to dispute these claims but discovered that they were indeed correct.
 Although not official by any means, we were able to upload various viruses to some of the leading consumer file sharing services.
 Thus potentially creating a perfect forum in which a Worm/Trojan could be specifically written to take advantage of these tools, quickly spreading malware to and from millions of computers and consequently onto enterprise networks.